 d) Public perception of safety

-3. Which nuclear reactor is most efficient for fuel utilization and waste production?
+3. Which nuclear reactor is most efficient for fuel utilisation and waste production?

 a) Fast Breeder Reactor